pragnyanramtha/lecture/mtv.md

- i

-I AM Pragnyan Ramtha, im 17, and lets say a software developer.
+I AM Pragnyan Ramtha, currently 17 and i'm currently working as a open source contributor.

 That's the part some of you know